Almost cartoon-like in appearance, it’s impossible to resist a smile when you see the beautiful Australian snubfin dolphin.

 What do Australian snubfin dolphins look like?

 Looking remarkably like their close relatives, the Irrawaddy dolphin, Australian snubfin dolphins have softly rounded heads.
 A bit melon-shaped, their heads have almost no beak and are sometimes etched with little creases behind their necks.
-Even though calves are born quite dark, their colourings become lighter as they mature and end up either a lovely slate or bluey-grey colour on top with a paler belly below.
-This colouring is married with darker hues on their sides.
+Even though calves are born quite dark, their colorings become lighter as they mature and end up either a lovely slate or bluey-gray color on top with a paler belly below.
+This coloring is married with darker hues on their sides.

 Despite their large, rounded flippers, Australian snubfin dolphins have petite, triangular dorsal fins that sit quite far back on their bodies – earning them their name, “snubfin”.